confluentinc/cp-docker-images/docs/quickstart.rst

     [{"key":null,"value":{"f1":"value1"},"partition":0,"offset":0},{"key":null,"value":{"f1":"value2"},"partition":0,"offset":1},{"key":null,"value":{"f1":"value3"},"partition":0,"offset":2}]

 7. We will walk you through an end-to-end data transfer pipeline using Kafka Connect.
-We'll start by reading data from a file and write it back to a file.
+We'll start by reading data from a file and writing that data to a new file.
 We will then extend the pipeline to show how to use connect to read from a database.
 This example is meant to be simple for the sake of this introductory tutorial.
 If you'd like a more in-depth example, please refer to `our tutorial on using a JDBC connector with avro data <connect_quickstart_avro_jdbc.html>`_.

   First, let's start up Kafka Connect.
-Connect stores config, status, and offsets of the connectors in Kafka topics.
+Connect stores config, status, and internal offsets for connectors in Kafka topics.
 We will create these topics now.
 We already have Kafka up and running from the steps above.

   .. sourcecode:: bash